kayjan/bigtree/docs/bigtree/tree/construct.md

 ## Tree Construct Methods

-Construct Tree from list, dictionary, and pandas DataFrame.
+Construct Tree from list, dictionary, and pandas/polars DataFrame.

 To decide which method to use, consider your data type and data values.